-Find out how one teen's actions led to a tragic story of loss that changed countless lives forever.
+Reggie's choice behind the wheel led to a tragedy that devastated the lives of countless people.
 Click here to view the full 15 minute video.

 According to a Utah Department of Public Safety poll, 40% of adult drivers in Utah - about 642,000 people - say they have fallen asleep or nodded off for even a moment, while driving.